 ‘Make in India’ is an initiative that started under the leadership of Prime Minister Narendra Modi back in September 2014.
-The primary motive of the campaign is to encourage multinational as well domestic companies to manufacture their products in India.
-This would create more job opportunities, bring high-quality standards and attract capital along with technological investment to bring more foreign direct investment (FDI) in the country.
+The primary motive of the campaign is to encourage multinational as well as domestic companies to manufacture their products in India.
+This would create more job opportunities, bring high-quality standards, and attract capital along with technological investment to bring more foreign direct investment (FDI) in the country.

-The initiative is also aimed at enhancing skills across 25 sectors of the economy which include automobile, aviation, mining, oil and gas, biotechnology, defense, railways, textiles, food, pharmaceuticals and more.
+The initiative is also aimed at enhancing skills across 25 sectors of the economy which include automobile, aviation, mining, oil and gas, biotechnology, defense, railways, textiles, food, pharmaceuticals, and more.

 The campaign was designed by the renowned American advertising agency Wieden+Kennedy, and it appears the campaign is making good progress so far.
 A number of domestic as well multinational companies have backed the initiative by setting up manufacturing units in the country.